Wil-Ro/BlogPosts/posts/index.md

 <-

-## DISCLAMER!
+## DISCLAIMER!
 SITE STILL IN PROGRESS
 This is all a bit everywhere rn, the css will be given some frills at somepoint soon